n17r4m/mpyx/README.md

 ```

 This will spawn a total of 17 processes and should give a huge speedup
-on the resize step, even though each image still takes a full second to roll
+on the resize step, even though each image will still take a full second to roll
 through this hypothetical processing pipeline.

 Tuning the amount of parallelism at each step is a bit of an art, and